 Concerns of Indian Immigrant Parents in North America

 - Fear of Losing Children to the American Culture.
 Most Indian parents migrate with the hope of making it good with many opportunities North America offers to them and their children.
 However, they fear that their children, especially those who entered adolescence or young adulthood subsequent to emigrating and those born in North America, are becoming more ‘Americans’ and abandoning the family’s cultural values.
 Most of these parents fail to realise that the present young Indian society has changed and have adapted to the American culture of dating, live-in relationships, drugs, pubs, etc, (mostly kept under wraps).
-In their attempts to preserve their cultural values, many Indian parents often idealise their native country/ culture, and enforce stricter and more rigid rules (than those back home) for their children’s behaviours as a means of exerting and regaining greater control of them.
 Some Indian parents often demand that children minimize their activities like dating based on personal choice, partying, using contraceptives, marrying for love vs accepting an arranged marriage, or reject the culture outright.
 Indian children often perceive the identification with the parental native culture to be a disadvantage to making it big in the American society.

 - Loss of Authority Over Children.
 Indian parents become aware of two very painful post-immigration facts of life: that there are vastly different rules for parenting children, and the new rules significantly lessen their general authority over their children.
 Many parents complain that the children do not listen to them and some are even scared of saying anything to their children.
 Parents also lament the ‘permissiveness’ of the American society that condones children’s rights to challenge parental values and authority and often observe that raising children in North America is same as ‘living with strangers.’